Stars

 “This night is sparklin', don't you let it go”

-The sparkling night carries the fairy tale register of enchantment and wonder, the evening transformed from a dull party into something magical by the stranger's appearance.
+The sparkling night belongs to the fairy tale vocabulary of enchantment and wonder, the evening transformed from a dull party into something magical by the stranger's appearance.
 Uncle Jerry identifies 'sparkling' as part of the fairy tale diction cluster and notes the tonal shift from the forced/faking vocabulary of the opening to the sparkling/wonderstruck vocabulary of the chorus.